oracle/terraform-provider-oci/website/docs/d/vault_secret.html.markdown

 		* `function_id` - The unique identifier (OCID) of the Oracle Cloud Infrastructure Functions that vault secret connects to.
 		* `target_system_type` - Unique identifier of the target system that Vault Secret connects to.
 * `rotation_status` - Additional information about the status of the secret rotation
+* `secret_generation_context` - Captures a configurable set of secret generation rules such as length, base characters, additional characters, and so on.
+	* `generation_template` - Name of random bytes generation template for generating random byte type secret.
+	* `generation_type` - Name of the predefined secret generation type.
+	* `passphrase_length` - Length of the passphrase to be generated
+	* `secret_template` - SecretTemplate captures structure in which customer wants to store secrets.
+This is optional and a default structure is available for each secret type.
+The template can have any structure with static values that are not generated.
+Within the template, you can insert predefined placeholders to store secrets.
+These placeholders are later replaced with the generated content and saved as a Base64 encoded content.
 * `secret_name` - The user-friendly name of the secret.
 Avoid entering confidential information.
 * `secret_rules` - A list of rules that control how the secret is used and managed.
 	* `is_enforced_on_deleted_secret_versions` - A property indicating whether the rule is applied even if the secret version with the content you are trying to reuse was deleted.